actix/actix-website/content/docs/server.md

 must be used, and it may be called multiple times.
 To bind ssl socket, [`bind_ssl()`](../../actix-web/actix_web/server/struct.HttpServer.html#method.bind_ssl) or [`bind_tls()`](../../actix-web/actix_web/server/struct.HttpServer.html#method.bind_tls) should be used.
-To start the http server, one of the start methods.
+To start the http server, use one of the start methods.

 - use [`start()`](../../actix-web/actix_web/server/struct.HttpServer.html#method.start)
 for a server